-Dr. Paul S. Busch is a Texas A&M University System Regents Professor of Marketing, Mays Business School at Texas A&M University.
+Dr. Paul S. Busch retired in 2021 as a Texas A&M University System Regents Professor of Marketing, Presidential Professor for Teaching Excellence, and Professor of Marketing at Mays Business School – Texas A&M University.
 He was a Professor and Head of the Department of Marketing at Texas A&M University from 1986 to 1996.
 From 1977 to 1986, he served on the faculty of the Graduate School of Business at the University of Wisconsin-Madison.

 He has published over 40 articles, some of which have appeared in journals such as the Journal of Marketing, Journal of Marketing Research, Journal of the Academy of Marketing Science, Decision Sciences, Journal of Business Research, Journal of Brand Management, Journal of Business and Industrial Marketing, and Journal of Organizational Change Management.
 He has co-authored (with Professor Mike Houston) an introductory marketing text, Marketing Strategic Foundations, published by Richard D. Irwin, Inc.

 Dr. Busch’s research and teaching interests are in the areas of innovation, new product development, branding, personal selling and sales management, advertising and promotion.
 Currently he is applying the philosophy and tools of positive psychology, with an emphasis on Gallup’s Clifton’s StrengthsFinder, in his teaching and research.